-F1: Hamilton wins crash-marred Tuscan GP, Bottas 2nd
+F1: Hamilton keeps his cool to win crash-marred Tuscan GP

 But Hamilton got a tow on Bottas and passed him easily, and Bottas was nearly eight seconds behind Hamilton when he came in for new tires on Lap 32.

-If he was trying to undercut Hamilton by forcing him to come in one lap later it backfired and with 20 laps remaining Hamilton was still six seconds ahead.
+If he was trying to undercut Hamilton, by forcing him to come in one lap later, it backfired and with 20 laps remaining Hamilton was still six seconds ahead.

 Then, Stroll’s Racing Point flew over the gravel and the car’s front smashed into the barriers.
-The red flag nullified Hamliton’s lead and gave Bottas another chance.
+The red flag nullified Hamilton’s lead and gave Bottas another shot at victory.

 But he failed to take it.